-It’s the question everyone asks and it’s often the incorrect question to ask because it’s not comparing oranges to oranges.
+It’s the question everyone asks and shouldn't, because comparing retinol percentages is like comparing apples to oranges.
 Every form of Vitamin A has its own degree of potency, side effects and efficacy.

 To refresh, the four kinds of Vitamin A are: